PraveenSebastian/Exploratory-Data-Analysis/README.md

 This repositry has all the codes written for the course Exploratory Data Analysis and for the two course Projects-

-1. EDA of House Power Consumption data
+1. EDA of Household Power Consumption data

 Overview :